 BMC Veterinary Research is an open access, peer-reviewed journal that considers articles on all aspects of veterinary science and medicine, including the epidemiology, diagnosis, prevention and treatment of medical conditions of domestic, companion, farm and wild animals, as well as the biomedical processes that underlie their health.

 The journal and our editors do not make editorial decisions on the basis of the interest of a study or its likely impact.
 Studies must be scientifically valid; for research articles, this includes a scientifically sound research question, the use of suitable methods and analysis, and following the veterinary community-agreed standards.

-- are committed to open access publishing, data sharing, and innovation in scientific publishing.
+We are interested in candidates who are committed to open access, data sharing, and innovation in scientific publishing.

-- have a minimum of 15 publications in reputable, English language, peer-reviewed journals.
+- have a minimum of fifteen (15) research papers published in reputable, English language, peer-reviewed journals;

-- are frequently listed as a corresponding author (first or last author) during the last five years.
+- be frequently listed as corresponding author (first or last author) during the last five years;

 - be supportive of the journal’s ethos, scope, editorial standards, and policies, and be committed to representing BMC Veterinary Research within the scientific community.

 - provide a professional and supportive service to our authors and ensure that manuscripts fulfil the requirements of the Journal and are handled efficiently and appropriately through peer-review.